| As the second witness was leaving,

 mein my position you would have done the same," said

 Legolas.
-He stood and walked to the window.
+He rose, and walked to the window.
 "She was a difficult

-life and that was to ensure that the harvest rite was performed
+one purpose in life, and that was to ensure that the Harvest Ceremony

 "That is surely not a bad thing, my lord," said Fingolfin,